1987 Cantabrian regional election: Election date

 The term of the Regional Assembly of Cantabria expired four years after the date of its previous election.
-Election day was to take place between the thirtieth and the sixtieth day from the date of expiry of parliament.
+Election day was to take place between the thirtieth and the sixtieth day from the expiration date of parliament.
 The previous election was held on 8 May 1983, which meant that the legislature's term would have expired on 8 May 1987.
-The election was required to take place no later than the sixtieth day from the date of expiry of parliament, setting the latest possible election date for the Parliament on Sunday, 7 July 1987.
+The election was required to take place no later than the sixtieth day from the expiration date of parliament, setting the latest possible election date for the Parliament on 7 July 1987.

-The Regional Assembly of Cantabria could not be dissolved before the date of expiry of parliament except in the event of an investiture process failing to elect a regional President within a two-month period from the first ballot.
-In such a case, the Regional Assembly was to be automatically dissolved and a snap election called, with elected deputies merely serving out what remained of their four-year terms.
+The Regional Assembly of Cantabria could not be dissolved before the expiration date of parliament except in the event of an investiture process failing to elect a regional President within a two-month period from the first ballot.
+In such a case, the Regional Assembly was to be automatically dissolved and a snap election called, with elected lawmakers serving the remainder of its original four-year term.